jensbambauer/seriale/site/content/program.md

                       length: 2
                       datetime: 2022-06-10
                       time: 18:00 | 6pm
+					  type: red carpet
                       host:
                         - name: Dascha Solovieva
                       details: "The Red Carpet is the preparation for the 8th Seriale Award Ceremony.
-Besides champagne reception and photo sessions Dascha Solovieva welcomes the panelists on the red carpet with nu- merous interviews."
+Besides champagne reception and photo sessions, Dascha Solovieva welcomes the series creators on the red carpet with numerous interviews."
                     - title: 8th Award Ceremony of die Seriale
                       length: 2
                       datetime: 2022-06-10
                       time: 20:00 | 8pm
+					  type: award ceremony
                       host:
                         - name: Anne Failing
                         - name: Kaira Masuhr
                       details: "At the Award Ceremony 2022, directly after the Red Carpet, the most outstanding series will be honored with a total of 20 awards, selected by our international expert Jury.
 The event will be hosted by Anne Failing and Kaira Masuhr.
-This year’s Award Ceremony will be accentuated with music by the band “La Finesse“."
+This year’s Award Ceremony will be accentuated with music by the string quartet “La Finesse“."
                     - title: After Show
                       length: 2
                       datetime: 2022-06-10
-                      time: 20:00 | 8pm
+                      time: 22:00 | 10pm
+					  type: after show
                       details: "Celebration & Networking"
         - title: workshop
           partial: tab-sections
           data:
             sections:
-              - partial: program
+              - partial: text-plain
+                headline: "workshop"
                 data:
                   items:
                     - title: "Basic Lighting Workshop"
                       type: workshop
                       length: 3
                       time: 11:00 | 11am
-                      details: "A lighting workshop for training our eyes.
+                      details: "A two hour lighting workshop for training our eyes.
 It addresses not exclusively, but foremost low budget filmmakers.
-Concepts of aesthetic portrait lighting, available light and light treatment will be presented in practical experiments."
+Concepts of aesthetic portrait lighting, available light and light treatment will be presented in practical experiments.
+Please register in advance, places are limited.<br/><br/>Hotel & Restaurant heyligenstaedt, Aulweg 41, 35392 Giessen" workshop by:
-                      speaker:
                         - name: Joachim Jung
                           link: joachim-jung
   - partial: text-plain